While cities use one-shot vaccines for homeless populations, Washington is still discussing, rollout weeks away

 Chatinsky said vaccinating everyone at once could be key.
 “They have to see their friends getting vaccinated, they have to see people they respect in the shelter, other people of color, the staff that serve them,” Chatinsky said.

-Homeless people tend to be vaccine-hesitant and highly transient, which is why officials have struggled to figure out how to get two doses, several weeks apart, into the arms of people who might move or be moved in that timeframe.
+Homeless people tend to be vaccine-hesitant and highly transient, which is why officials have struggled to figure out how to get two doses, several weeks apart, into the arms of people who might move or be moved in that time frame.
 Some previous vaccines also had to be kept at subfreezing temperatures, making them less mobile.

 That’s why the new one-dose vaccine, which can be kept at simple refrigerator temperatures for up to three months, could make it much easier to store and potentially take to a shelter.